 The Project Master Schedule, prior to the FTA/PMOC Risk and Contingency Assessment, was approved at the TJPA February 9, 2023, Board meeting.
-Reflecting the result of the FTA/PMOC Risk Assessment completed in August 2023, TJPA accepted the results of the schedule analysis and finalized their updated Master Schedule to align with the analysis outcomes for Planned Revenue Service Date (RSD) of September 30, 2032 and FFGA RSD of June 27, 2035 with contingency.
+Reflecting the result of the FTA/PMOC Risk Assessment completed in August 2023, TJPA accepted the results of the schedule analysis and finalized their updated Master Schedule to align with the analysis outcomes for the Target Start of Revenue Service of September 30, 2032 and the FFGA Revenue Service Date (RSD) of June 27, 2035, with contingency.

-September 2024 Sponsor updates included:
+November 2024 Sponsor updates included: